ablanco1950/OCRFromScratch_KaggleDataset_SpanishLicensePlate/README.md

 The program uses ModelOCRKaggle42Epoch15HITS.h5

-This model has been obtained by running the OCRKaggle.py program, which is a copy of the one found at https://www.kaggle.com/code/preatcher/ocr-training, only the initializer has been changed.
+This model has been obtained by running the OCRKaggle.py program, which is a copy of the one found at https://www.kaggle.com/code/preatcher/ocr-training,

+with the following changes
+    The number of filters is reduced to 8 from 32

+    the kernel is increased to (5,5) from (3,3)

+    the Dense with activation relu is increased to 250 from 100

+    the kernel_initializer of last dense with activation softmax is set to initializer instead of he_uniform

 It also requires that the file directory, with the kaggle characters used to train the model, be in C:, although its location can be changed by altering line 30.